Skip to main content

 Alfarero del Barrio is commissioned by Madison Square Park Conservancy.
 Initially curated by Brooke Kamin Rapaport, the project is being organized by Denise Markonish, Martin Friedman Chief Curator; Tom Reidy, Director of Art Operations; and Tiera Ndlovu, Assistant Curator.
 Holly Leicht is the Conservancy’s Executive Director.

 Madison Square Park Conservancy is excited to present work by Philadelphia-based artist Roberto Lugo for its 2026 commission.
 Lugo is known primarily for his ceramic sculptures, which refer to the history of European pottery as well as hip-hop, graffiti, and Puerto Rican culture.
-Lugo’s exhibition Alfarero del Barrio—which translates to “village potter”—will consist of four works across two venues in New York City.
+Lugo’s exhibition Alfarero del Barrio—which translates to “village potter”—will consist of two works.

 At Madison Square Park, Lugo will present two sculptures made from hand-painted milled foam, a twenty-foot-high urn recalling traditional ceramics and a fifteen-foot-high fire hydrant, in honor of the urban environment.
 The urn includes an archway that visitors may walk through to engage with the work, which celebrates Puerto Rican culture and features paintings of the artist’s parents, Gilberto and Maribel, and, among others, Lin-Manuel Miranda, Justice Sonia Sotomayor, Roberto Clemente and more.
 In addition to the two sculptures, Lugo will create a series of hand-painted tire planters that will house native Puerto Rican plants, and domino tables designed in collaboration with his father that visitors can use for play.